 Perhaps this is a Pogo moment for the government to realize that all these endless wars should cause some self-reflection to come up with the realization "we have met the enemy and it is us".

-The next post in this seris is here.
+The next post in this seris is here, the previous post in this series is here.